 A mix of the old and the new architecture, Laoag also offers tasty Ilocano dishes.

-A few kilometers away from the city proper is a breathtaking site of the beautiful sand dunes of La Paz.
+A few kilometres away from the city proper is a breathtaking site of the beautiful sand dunes of La Paz.

 (Pictured are Julie and sister Charmaine.)